 I finally got my own membership by speaking with Sam, the manager of the club, who told me to just stop by during the week and speak to Jane, a lady who worked during the daytime in the office of the club, which was located behind coat check, overlooking Broadway.
 It was that easy for me, which I was surprised at since having a membership there was a big deal at the time.

 One of my most vivid memories of Flamingo was a party in April of 1976 called the Tropicana Party.
 The club was decorated in a tropical motif for the night, and most of the guys that night were dressed in Hawaiian shirts and Levi 501’s.
 At the height of the evening, the music stopped and the place went dark.
 With the lights off, a song by Celia Cruz came on, and when the lights came up, the banquettes in the front room were lined with couples dressed as if they were at the old Tropicana Club in 1950’s Havana, Cuba, all dancing to the mambo beat of the music.
 It was one of the greatest parties ever at THE greatest club ever.

-The Flamingo closed in the winter 1980/1981 shortly after the Saint opened its doors and club kids ruined the dance scene.
+The Flamingo would close its door’s in the winter 1980/1981 shortly after the Saint opened and the club kids ruined the dance scene.

 Have any memories of the Flamingo?
 If so post them in the Comment section and lets have these memories dance on forever.